Francisco Moreno Fernández

-Francisco Moreno-Fernández (born Mota del Cuervo, Spain, 1960) is a Spanish dialectologist and sociolinguist.
+Francisco Moreno-Fernández (born in Mota del Cuervo, Spain, in 1960) is a Spanish dialectologist and sociolinguist.

 Career

-Moreno-Fernández holds a PhD in Hispanic Linguistics, is Professor of Spanish Language at the University of Alcalá (Spain) and Alexander von Humboldt professor at Heidelberg University.
+Moreno-Fernández holds a PhD in Hispanic Linguistics, is Honorary Professor of Spanish Language at the University of Alcalá (Spain), Alexander von Humboldt professor at Heidelberg University and Director of the Observatorio Global del Español at the Instituto Cervantes.
 Since acceptance of this professorship awarded by the Alexander von Humboldt Foundation and endowed by the Federal Ministry of Education and Research he is directing the Heidelberg Center for Ibero-American Studies (HCIAS).
 He pursues research in sociolinguistics, dialectology, and applied linguistics.
-He has been Academic Director of the "Instituto Cervantes" (2008-2013) and a visiting researcher at the universities of London, New York, (SUNY – Albany), Québec (Montreal), and Tokyo as well as visiting professor at Göteborg University (Sweden), Universidade de Sao Paulo (Brazil), University of Illinois at Chicago, Brigham Young University, and Pontificia Universidad Católica de Chile.
+He has been Academic Director of the "Instituto Cervantes" (2008-2013) and a visiting researcher at the universities of London, New York, (SUNY – Albany), Québec (Montreal), and Tokyo as well as visiting professor at University of Gothenburg (Sweden), Universidade de Sao Paulo (Brazil), University of Illinois at Chicago, Brigham Young University, and Pontificia Universidad Católica de Chile.